 - ¼ tsp. ground cinnamon, more to taste if desired

 - Quarter the apples.
-No need to dispose of stem or seeds.
+No need to dispose of stem or seeds, unless you want to.

 - Dump the apples into the blender.